AkshithRajkumar/EchoAI/README.md

 **Purpose:** Analyze sentiment from text input and generate appropriate spoken responses with emotion.

 ## Features
--Analyze sentiment of text using Azure AI Language Service
+- Analyze sentiment of text using Azure AI Language Service
--Generate AI-based responses with OpenAI GPT
+- Generate AI-based responses with OpenAI GPT
--Convert text responses to speech using Azure AI Speech Service -Interactive Streamlit UI with a pie chart visualization
+- Convert text responses to speech using Azure AI Speech Service
+- Interactive Streamlit UI with a pie chart visualization
--Play and download generated speech response directly in the app
+- Play and download generated speech response directly in the app

 # Getting Started